davetron5000/wtf-is-a-webpack/markdown/interoperability.md

 contract.
 The scope of any one tool is also small, meaning its easier to understand and maintain.
 You avoid all sorts of weird interactions because the contract between steps is well-defined and simple.

-As a developer, this is much easier to understand.
+As a developer, this is also much easier to understand.
 Each thing feeds the next in an obvious way.
-If one part of the toolchain is buggy, it's immediately obvious which one.
-Did `es2015_c` produce invalid JS?
-If so, that's your problem.
-Did it produced valid JS, but `bundle_js` can't handle it?  *There's* the problem.
+If one part of the toolchain is buggy, it's immediately obvious which one, **and** you have an artifact it produced to share with the developers to figure out what went wrong—you don't have to put your entire project up on GitHub.

 There are other benefits to this approach.
 For example, there's no need to recompile CSS if JS has changed.
 There's no need to minify JS if just running tests.
 By smartly managing the dependencies, our build pipeline can be fast, but also transparent.

 Of course, you would need something to orchestrate this pipeline, but there are many many tools that do this already, including the venerable `make`.
 This additionally separates concerns by isolating small bits of functionality.
 The orchestration system only has to worry about orchestration and not what is being orchestrated.

-The main downside to the Unix Way is that you must cobble together your own toolchain every time (of course, this is how it is in JS-land already, but you *don't* get small, self-contained tools).
+The main downside to the Unix Way is that you must cobble together your own toolchain every time (of course, this is how it is in JS-land already, but you *don't* get the benefits of small, self-contained tools).
 You also have to make a lot of uninteresting decisions, such as where files should go.

-The counter to this, which addresses this specific tradeoff is to do the things The Rails Way.
+The counter to this, which addresses this specific tradeoff, is to do the things The Rails Way.

 ### The Rails Way